mohammedAcheddad/Guessing_game/README.md

 # Introduction

-This report presents the results obtained from developing an application that utilizes threads to solve a guessing problem.
-The objective was to create a server that generates a random number and interacts with a client to guess that number using threads for managing connections and message exchanges.
+The objective of this project was to create a server that generates a random number and interacts with a client to guess that number using threads for managing connections and message exchanges.

-# Definitions

-- **Thread**: A thread is a lightweight execution flow that allows tasks to run in parallel.
-In our application, each client is managed by a separate thread, enabling the server to handle multiple connections simultaneously.
-- **Server**: In this context, the server refers to the application that generates a random number and communicates with the client to provide hints for guessing.
-- **Client**: The client is the application that interacts with the server by inputting values to attempt to guess the generated number.

 # Server